Research Projects

 Funding notice:

-The ThinKIsense project is funded by the Federal Ministry of Education and Research.
+The ThinKIsense project is funded by the Federal Ministry of Research, Technology and Space.

 Project partners: